About video campaigns

 TrueView video discovery ads only appear on YouTube and reach people in places where they’re discovering content.
 The appearance will vary, depending on the ad sizes and ad formats that content publishers support.
 When a viewer clicks the thumbnail for your ad, the video will play on its YouTube watch or channel page.

-Bumper ads are a short video ad format, designed to allow you to reach customers broadly and increase awareness about your brand by using a short, memorable message.
-Bumper ads are just six seconds or less, and viewers can’t skip the ad.
+Bumper ads are a short video ad format, designed to allow you reach customers broadly and increase awareness about your brand by using a short, memorable message.
+Bumper ads are just 6 seconds or less, and viewers can’t skip the ad.

 When to choose it

 - You want to advertise videos on YouTube and across the Google Display Network.